 There exist pedagogical and performance advantages to writing a sampler for a specific model, such as the code for Examples 5 and 6.
-R has many functions that make MCMC development more manageable, as well as packages such as MCMCpack that handle common details automatically but allow the user to specify the exact samplers (Martin, Quinn, Park, 2011; Gelman & Hill, 2007, Chapter 18).
+R has many functions that make MCMC development more manageable, as well as packages such as MCMCpack that handle common details automatically but allow the user to specify the exact samplers (Martin et al. 2011; Gelman & Hill, 2007, Chapter 18).
 Regardless of the software, we recommend starting with the simplest possible model (e.g., the sample’s grand mean) and incrementally increasing complexity (e.g., group- and subject-level covariates).
 Although this appears pedantic and tedious, any syntax and logic errors are more obvious when only one feature has changed.
 Common accidents like misspelling a variable or creating an unidentiﬁed model are easier to detect, and the overall process is less tedious.

 Furthermore, an incremental approach naturally produces a sequence of nested models that can be statistically compared with one another (see Rodgers, 2010, for a modeling rationale).
 The complexity of the speciﬁed model should be given careful thought.
-As Fisher (1970) wrote,
+As Fisher (1970) wrote,<bq>

-No human mind is capable of grasping in its entirety the meaning of any considerable quantity of numerical data.. . .
+No human mind is capable of grasping in its entirety the meaning of any considerable quantity of numerical data.
 The number of independent facts supplied by the data is usually far greater than the number of facts sought, and in consequence much of the information supplied by any body of actual data is irrelevant.
 It is the object of the statistical processes employed in the reduction of data to exclude this irrelevant information, and to isolate the whole of the relevant information contained in the data. (p.
-6)
+6)</bq>

-Conclusion
+<h1>Conclusion